✓ Updated March 2026

 Tabriz Metro

-The Tabriz Metro is a developing system that currently connects key areas of the city, including the airport and the bazaar.
-It's an efficient way to bypass traffic, especially during peak hours, and offers a glimpse into daily life.
+The Tabriz Metro is a developing system, currently with one operational line (Line 1) connecting key areas like the airport, train station, and city center.
+It's a clean and efficient way to bypass traffic, especially during peak hours.

 Local Buses

-Tabriz has an extensive network of local buses that serve almost every part of the city.
-They are the most budget-friendly option for getting around and are frequently used by locals.
+Tabriz has an extensive network of local buses that reach almost every corner of the city.
+They are the most budget-friendly option and a great way to experience daily life.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.